 pyworkflow.protocol.launch module

-This module is responsible for launching protocol executions.
-There are two main scenarios: local execution and remote execution.
+This module is responsible for launching local protocol executions:

-A. Local execution: This will depend on the ‘localhost’ configuration 1- Check if the protocol will be launched with MPI or not (using MPI template from config) 2- Check if the protocol will be submitted to a queue (using Queue template from config) 3- Build the command that will be launched.
+1- Check if the protocol will be submitted to a queue (using Queue template from config) 2- Build the command that will be launched.

 it splits te string by